goschtl/zope/bluebream/website/docs/v1.0/howto/newdependency.rst

       ...
     </configure>

-If there is any new directive required for this package, you need to include the configuration file where the directive is registered.
+If there is any new ZCML directive declared in this package, you need to include the configuration file where the directive is registered.
 Normally the ZCML directives will be registered in meta package.
 You can use the ``file`` option as given below::